Chaffee Undergoes Major Transformation

 Dimitri Ampatiellos, a member of the board of directors, said the “major transformation” of the Chaffee will mean that “art takes on a bigger, more expansive concept.”

 “We’re now going to do something that the Chaffee hasn’t done before, which is a very extensive community outreach program,” he said.
 “You can come here to experience art and culture, but we’re going to make it more accessible to the community by bringing it out to the community.
 That means getting to locations in the community where they really haven’t had access to art.”

 That goal will be pursued with “Chaffee Art on Wheels,” a mobile studio that will allow the nonprofit to bring art classes to people suffering from disease, dementia, autism or immobilization and to sites like prisons and hospices.

 Accessibility will also be improved with a plan to add an elevator to the main building at the Chaffee, Ampatiellos added.

 The Chaffee is planning to support the project through a $2.2 million capital campaign that will start in the summer, but Boughton said there is already funding in place to begin the renovations this year.

 “We have so many plans for the Chaffee, that we’re going to need support,” Boughton said.

 The renovations will require closing the doors of the Chaffee temporarily.
-The annual student art show is scheduled to run until the middle of May, but then the center will shut down until Oct.
-7, the fall Art in the Park weekend.
+The annual student art show is scheduled to run until the middle of May, but then the center will shut down until renovations are complete.